-On the morning of September 11, 1814, the British naval fleet rounded Cumberland Head planning to crush through the American fleet and join the British army in taking control of Plattsburgh.
+On the morning of September 11, 1814, the British naval fleet rounded Cumberland Head planning to vanquish the American fleet and join the British army in taking control of Plattsburgh.
 Thomas Macdonough had strategically positioned the American fleet so that the only gap between his boats and the fort at Plattsburgh was a dangerous sunken reef.
 Captain Downie was killed at the beginning of the naval battle, which ended in a decisive victory for the ill-trained, ragtag Americans.
-Upon hearing of the defeat, the shell-shocked British retreated into Canada.
-This victory was key in helping the United States defend its northern border and reach a peace agreement with Great Britain that soon brought the War of 1812 to an end.
+Upon hearing of the defeat, the shell-shocked British retreated into Lower Canada.
+This victory was key in helping the United States defend its northern border and reach a peace agreement with Great Britain that soon ended the War of 1812.

-Soon, the beacon was nearly surrounded by maturing trees, which obscured the light in the direction of Plattsburgh and Point au Roche.
+Soon, the new beacon was nearly surrounded by maturing trees, which obscured the light in the direction of Plattsburgh and Point au Roche.
 The owners of the trees offered to cut the trees at a price of $100 an acre, or to sell the land and remove the trees for $200 per acre.
 The government quickly calculated that it would be cheaper to purchase the necessary fifteen acres, and then resell the cleared land.
 An appropriation of $3,000 in 1871, covered the deal, and another $250 was provided in 1879 to purchase a smaller parcel and remove its trees as well.

-Although the bullet lodged in his hip caused William considerable pain, he performed his duties faithfully for over thirty years.
+Although the bullet lodged in his hip caused him considerable pain, William performed his duties faithfully for over thirty years.
 In the summer of 1902, Rear Admiral Winfield Scott Schley, former lighthouse inspector of the third district, visited his son in Plattsburgh and while there paid a visit to Captain Downie’s grave and to his old friend Keeper Tabbarrah.
 When William saw the admiral, tears of joy streamed down his cheeks.
 “To think,” William said, “that Admiral Schely would come to see me when I’m sick.”
 In early June 1903, surgeons operated on William at the Plattsburgh barracks hospital and removed the lead bullet, pieces of his old uniform that were still lodged inside him, and part of the hip bone, which had become diseased.
-Though the doctors were confident the keeper would entirely recover, the surgery unfortunately led to an infection, which took his life on October 18, 1904.
-Emma was appointed keeper in her husband’s stead on December 19, 1904 and served until 1919 with the assistance of two of her daughters.
+Though the doctors were confident the keeper would entirely recover, the surgery unfortunately led to an infection, which took William’s life on October 18, 1904.
+Emma was appointed keeper in her husband’s stead on December 19, 1904 and served until 1919, with the assistance of two of her daughters.

-A steel skeletal tower with an automated acetylene light was built between the tower and lakeshore in 1934, and the Cumberland Head Lighthouse was discontinued.
-The lightstation was subsequently abandoned and stripped of its metal, and in 1946 the land was subdivided and offered at auction.
+A forty-foot, steel, skeletal tower with a battery-operated light was built between the tower and lakeshore in 1934, and Cumberland Head Lighthouse was discontinued.
+The lighthouse was subsequently abandoned, and in 1946 the land was subdivided and offered at auction.

 As part of a program for land ownership for World War II Veterans, Joseph and Rose Church moved into the abandoned and vandalized structure in 1948 after a fire destroyed their home.
-They renovated the keeper’s quarters and maintained the lighthouse for the next fifty years.
+They renovated the keeper’s quarters and maintained the lighthouse for nearly fifty years.
 Mrs. Church, who recalled that “the house was in shambles, and there was graffiti all over the place” when they moved in, sold the property to another private party in 1996.
-With the help of the current owners, the Coast Guard returned the light to the tower in March of 2003.
-The latest addition to the lighthouse dwelling as seen in the bottom picture at left was being worked on in 2006.
+With the help of the current owners, the Coast Guard returned the light to the limestone tower in March 2003.
+As seen in this picture, a large addition to the lighthouse dwelling was being worked on in 2006.

-The town of Plattsburgh incorporated a drawing of the Cumberland Head Lighthouse into its official seal in 1984.
+The Town of Plattsburgh incorporated a drawing of Cumberland Head Lighthouse into its official seal in 1984.